A few presentation design tips that will make a huge impact on the way you make presentations.

 1. Using a pre-made template doesn’t make you look bad.
 Making a bad design does.

-If everyone was that good in creating a modern and engaging presentation design by themselves, professional designers would probably not exist, wouldn’t they?
-There is a reason a graphic designer is a profession – actually, one of the most demanded one these days.
+If everyone was that good at creating a modern and engaging presentation design by themselves, professional designers would probably not exist, wouldn’t they?
+There is a reason a graphic designer is a profession – actually, one of the most demanded ones these days.
 And you certainly don’t have to be one in order to present in front of an audience!

 Contrary to the popular belief, using a professional presentation design template actually means that you are very well aware that your field of expertise is not a designer.
 You are proficient at something else and that is okay.
 In fact, it is better than okay because people are attending your presentation in order to learn something from you, not admire the design you are showing them.